Fratt/Spotifire/CI/setup.md

 * Stop a container with `docker stop mariadb-spotifire`
 * Delete a container with `docker rm mariadb-spotifire`
 * Read the logs of a container with `docker logs mariadb-spotifire`
+* List all volumes with `docker volume ls`
+* Remove all volumes that are not used by any container anymore with `docker volume prune`

 ## MariaDB
 * To administrate it, run `docker run -it --network spotifire --rm mariadb mysql -hmariadb-spotifire -uroot -p`

 Spotifire CI backup
 ===================
+## Run a backup of everything
+`
 TODO
+`